Free no-obligation site survey · Nationwide coverage Contact Us

 Coating systems and approach

-Elastomeric & High-Build CoatingsSuitable for weathered masonry, render, and concrete, these flexible systems waterproof the surface and can bridge minor existing cracks.
+Elastomeric and high-buildFor weathered masonry, render and concrete: flexible, thick-film systems that waterproof the surface and bridge minor existing cracks.

 Gallery